Archives For November 30, 1999

 gnome shell

-This is a step by step guide shows how to enable the old Compiz alike Wobbly windows effect in Ubuntu 18.04, Ubuntu 19.10, and Ubuntu 20.04 with default Gnome Desktop.
+This is a step by step guide shows how to enable the old Compiz alike Wobbly windows effect in Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04, and Ubuntu 24.04 with default Gnome Desktop.

-So far there are two Gnome Shell Extensions that can enable Wobbly Windows effect in Ubuntu:
+So far there is a Gnome Shell Extensions that can enable Wobbly Windows effect in Ubuntu:

 • Compiz Wobbly Windows Effect: For those prefer an effect more similar to the original.
 However, you need to install the libanimation library first.